Vijaya9418/android-interview-quetions/README.md

     4. Data Classes:- kotlin introduces data classes which are used to hold data and automatically generates useful methods like equals(), hashCode(), toString().<br>

+    88. Difference between primary and seconday constructor?

+primary Constructor is the part of header after the class name, and it can include the property declarations

+class person(val name: String){

+}

+Seconday constructor is defined using constructor keyword and are placed inside the class body.

+class person(val name: String){
+    //primary constroctor parameter initialize properties directly
+    constructor(nam:String){
+        //secondary constructor delegate the primary constroctor like it can give the defalut value as zero }
+}